-As soon as we identify the wished model (because in accordance with the observed curved) click on "summary plot" to visualize a summary screenshot of the model (see further box).
-That screenshot is automatically saved in .png format in the folder "...\winMASW\outputattn\" but can be saved wherever and in another format as usual (File \rightarrow Save As...).
+As soon as we identify a good model (good match with the observed attenuation curve), just click on "report" so to obtain a summary screenshot of the model (see box).
+Such a figure is automatically saved in the working folder, but can be saved wherever you want and according to any format (File $\rightarrow$ Save As...).